Price Gouging During The Los Angeles Wildfire Crisis

 This effect isn’t just happening in the places where the fires are.
 In 2018, the Camp Fire destroyed Paradise, California.
 Many people who had survived ran away to nearby towns like Chico, which quickly gained almost twice as many people.
 Due to the sudden influx of people, housing costs increased.
 It’s a reminder that the aftermath of these disasters extends far beyond just the immediate damage.

-Companies like Airbnb are also playing a role in protecting renters during this crisis.
+Companies like Airbnb are also protecting renters during this crisis.
 Airbnb has implemented tools to ensure hosts comply with the 10% price cap, automatically flagging instances where hosts attempt to exceed the limit.
 Also, some nonprofits, like 211 LA, have teamed up with Airbnb to provide temporary housing to people who had to leave their homes because of the fires.
 The situation is still tough, but there is hope that these steps will help ease the pain and stop the worst price gouging from happening.

 Authorities Urge Residents To Report Gouging To The Attorney General’s Office